sheetalchougule-git/SFDCDev-401/Documentation/Apex Introduction.md

 - Provides built-in support for unit test making it easier for developers to confirm the behaviour
 - Versioned which means you can save your code against different versions of the API.
 Versioning enables to leverage bug fixes and new enahncements to Apex with each release.

-## When to use APEX
+## When to use Apex
 * Implement  complex business processes not supported by Low Code or Native features
 * Custom logic for backend implementations involving APIs and other integration with native or non native functions
 * Complex validations to be performed against record data
 * Creating APIs, Web Services, Email services
 * Complex User interfaces cutting across multiple objects and processes and can be supported with Lightning Components, Visualforce etc

 # How Apex Works
-  Apex runs natively on Lightning Platform.
-It helps developer with early syntax errors at compile time.
-Code is then saved on server side for further execution.
+Apex is compiled, stored and runs natively on Lightning Platform.
 Apex can be invoked then from Buttons, actions, other processes and user interface.
+Everytime you write a code, it's compiled and converted into instructions for Apex Runtime interpreter and then these instructions are saved as **metadata**

 ![image](https://github.com/user-attachments/assets/d32c9049-4777-4521-b10e-424d4b391709)

+All Apex code runs on the Lightning Platform, which is a **shared resource** used by all other organizations.
+To enable consistent performance and scalability and prevent resource monopolisation, the execution of Apex is bound by governor limits that ensure no single Apex execution impacts the overall service of Salesforce.
+This means all Apex code is limited by the number of operations (such as DML or SOQL) that it can perform within one transaction or process.

+# Apex development process
+1. Choose an Org for building application
+2. Select your Coding Environment and tool and integrate with
+3. Write your apex code
+4. Test apex code
+5. Deploy code using DevOps processes